antares-codes/etl-val-node/README.md

     This is the message you're waiting to see: Used HTTP Method is not allowed.
 POST or OPTIONS is required

     ## All done now!
-Before you delete your old server, make sure your new node is validating block on the explorer: https://explorer.etherlite.org/
+Before you delete your old server, make sure your new node is validating blocks on the explorer: https://explorer.etherlite.org/

+    Also double check that step 11 of transfering your key was done corectly.

+    ```bash
+    curl --data '{"method":"eth_accounts","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545
+    ```
+    If you got back your validator node address key like on your old server than your good to go.

     Join our [Discord Support Channel](https://discord.gg/uHEVyRc6Zb) and/or [Telegram Channel](https://t.me/etherlite_stakvaldev)